faiyaz103/DSA-CSE-2105/README.md

-# DSA-CSE-2105
+# Data Structures and Algorithms

-This repository is created for academic purpose.
-Here one can find implementations of some important data structures and algorithms.
+This repository contains implementations of various data structures and algorithms.
+It serves as a resource for learning and understanding fundamental concepts in computer science.